rango-lf/utsm-proto-telemetry/README.md

 1. `dumper.py` talks to the serial device and saves a telemetry dump to CSV.
 2. `gps_current_heatmap.py` aligns telemetry to a timestamped GPX track and renders lap heatmaps.
-3. `analyze_strategy.py` reuses the same alignment and lap-splitting logic to turn a run into lap, sector, and speed-efficiency summaries.
+3. `analyze_strategy.py` reuses the same alignment and lap-splitting logic to turn a run into lap, sector, and speed-efficiency summaries in a .csv file.

 In practice, the workflow is: